climateinteractive/enroads-guide/docs/guide/oil.rst

 * When oil is discouraged, by taxing it, watch the red line go down in the “Global Sources of Primary Energy” graph.

 * When oil is taxed, notice what happens to coal and gas in response.
 Unless there are restrictions on coal and gas, their demand will go up in response to expensive oil.
 We call this the “squeeze the balloon” problem – depressing fossil fuel emissions in one area causes them to pop up in another.
 Renewables are also boosted slightly, but the impact is negligible.
-Adding a carbon price is a good solution to the “squeeze the balloon” problem.
+Adding a carbon price is a good solution to the “squeeze the balloon” problem, as it addresses all fossil fuels together.

-* The net result is no change in overall GHG emissions and no reduction in future temperature.
+* The net result of taxing oil is no change in overall greenhouse gas emissions and no reduction in future temperature.

-* Notice one of the ways that less oil leads to more coal: view the  “Electric Share of Final Energy – Transport” graph.
-Expensive oil has led to more electrification of the vehicle fleet.
+* Notice that taxing oil leads to increased electrification of the vehicle fleet.
+See the "Electric Share of Final Energy-Transport" graph.

 Potential Co-Benefits of Discouraging Oil
 ------------------------------------------
-- Fewer oil spills help protect wildlife habitats, biodiversity, and ecosystem services at production sites and along transportation routes.
+- A reduction in oil drilling could lead to fewer oil spills help protect wildlife habitats, biodiversity, and ecosystem services at production sites and along transportation routes.
-- Reduced economic dependence on oil can improve national security and lower government military costs.
+- Reduced economic dependence on oil can improve national security and lower military costs.

 Equity Considerations
 ---------------------------
 - The oil industry provides many high-paying jobs for people with technical trade backgrounds.
 Providing pathways for these people to find new jobs will be essential.
 - Oil companies wield enormous economic and political power locally and globally.
 In order to discourage oil, certain industry protections must be eliminated.
-- There is a history of refineries being located in marginalized communities and attempting to avoid environmental regulations.
+- There is a history of refineries being located in marginalized communities and working to avoid or limit environmental regulations.

 Slider Settings
 ---------------